Resources for Developing

 Small Christian Communities

-To make people aware of the value of joining an SCC, and to stir up within them the desire to make the commitment to attend the weekly meetings, the following plan is recommended:
+To make people aware of the value of joining an SCC, and to stir up within them the desire to make the commitment to attend the weekly meetings, use the following ideas for developing SCCs is recommended:

 - Begin to have on-going bulletin announcements explaining the value of SCCs.

 - Begin to have periodic witnesses given at Masses by people who’ve experienced SCCs in the past.
 Have sign-ups after Mass on each occasion.

 - Offer a Bible Study course with the same emphasis as a Parish Mission (Terry Modica can give such a course that’s an overview of the whole Bible) to increase interest in and to prepare parishioners for discussing the Sunday readings within SCCs.